 Yes, as it creates a precedent when it comes to others who want to come out and publicly share their stories

 Official resources (other than Facebook) need to be made more aware to students

-Burden to remain calm and poised when being attacked over race should not always be on the victim
+There is a burden placed on victims of racism to remain calm and poised when being attacked, although this responsibility should not always be placed on the victim

 How to address racism on campus: small scale changes to the culture, such as sensitivity training for non-gender based groups

 Men need to be held accountable, the counter argument that it “paralyzes men” creates a toxic discourse

 Women thought the Brett Kavanaugh case would be an example of real change